Abdulla-Alkhulaqui/ST-EXAM/README.md

 Q10\
 Which the following features is not provided by unit testing frameworks?\
 --- A. Create manual test cases in separate program units (classes).\
---- B. Generate test cases automatically, that covers all scenarios, by analyzing the code.\
+&check; B. Generate test cases automatically, that covers all scenarios, by analyzing the code.\
 --- C. Assert statements, which compare the expected and the return values.\
 --- D. Creation of test reports, which lists the passed/failed tests.

 Q11\
 In the case of Unit testing, the parts of the program must be separated from each other and boundaries must be established between them.
 One possible solution to this is to use objects that mimic the behavior of other objects.
 What are these objects called?\
---- A. Mock objects\
+&check; A. Mock objects\
 --- B. Modules\
 --- C. Units\
 --- D. Atoms